ThisIs-Developer/Markdown-Viewer/README.md

 - [jQuery](https://jquery.com/): JavaScript library used for DOM manipulation and event handling.

 ## License ⚖️
-This project is licensed under the [MIT License](https://github.com/ThisIs-Developer/Markdown-Viewer/blob/main/LICENSE).
+This project is licensed under the [Apache-2.0 License](https://github.com/ThisIs-Developer/Markdown-Viewer/blob/main/LICENSE).
 See the LICENSE file for more details.

 ---